 - Secret Key: enter your AWS secret key

-Now click save to store the settings.
+Now click Update to store the settings.
 Try uploading your avatar in the front-end and see if it gets uploaded properly.
 Check the image src to make sure it is an AWS url.

 Anahita has an active and thriving tribe of hackers, entrepreneurs, and hackerpreneurs.
 They are helpful and friendly.
 So Join Us

 Please Note: we do not answer questions in email.
 If you have any questions, please join the Anahita tribe and post your questions on the Tribe Support group where others can benefit from the answers too.